CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

    ![](media/welcome-select-bash.png)

-9. Click on Advanced settings and select the existing Resource group **aiw-sap-DeploymentID**.
-Create a new Storage account with the name **sapstorageDeploymentID** and also create a File share with the name **blob**.
-Then click on **Create storage**.
+9. Click on Advanced settings and select the existing Resource group **aiw-sap-<inject key="DeploymentID" enableCopy="false"/>**.
+Create a new Storage account with the name **sapstorage<inject key="DeploymentID" enableCopy="false"/>** and create a File share with the name **blob**.
+Click on **Create storage**.

    ![](media/create-storageaccount.png)

-10. Run the below command to view the subscription which you are using the Microhack deployment.
+10. Run the below command to view the subscription you are using for Microhack deployment.

     ```bash
     az account show